Click HERE for Important Information for Licensees struggling with mental health or substance abuse issues

 Answer: See Renew Permit.

-Answer: You may request inactive status if you no longer provide any type of service or advice involving the use of accounting, attest, compilation, management advisory, financial advisory, tax or consulting skills regardless of whether the service or advice is compensated.
+Answer: If you are no longer providing any type of service or advice involving the use of accounting, attest, compilation, management advisory, financial advisory, tax or consulting skills regardless of whether the service or advice is compensated, you may request to put your permit on inactive status.
+You must request to place your license in inactive status by submitting a Service Request in DELPROS before the expiration date of your permit.
+If your expiration date has passed, you must first renew your permit, then request inactive status.
 Your permit may remain inactive for up to five years.
+You cannot practice in Delaware while your license is in inactive status.
 To reactivate your permit before it expires, see Section 5.5.6 of the Board’s Rules and Regulations.
-However, if you fail to reactivate your permit before the expiration date and later wish to resume practicing in Delaware, you must reapply for licensure.
+However, if you fail to reactivate your permit before the expiration date and later wish to resume practicing in Delaware, you must reapply in DELPROS as a new applicant.
 While your permit is in inactive status, you must use the designation “CPA Inactive.”

 How do I apply for a Firm Permit?